Tempest (Smallville): Plot

 Lionel Luthor (John Glover) shows up at the Smallville LuthorCorp plant, and announces that "management failure" has forced him to shut the plant down.
 Effectively blaming the problem on Lex (Michael Rosenbaum), Lionel informs his son he wants him to return to Metropolis.
 Clark (Tom Welling), Pete (Sam Jones III), Chloe (Allison Mack), and Lana (Kristin Kreuk) make plans for the spring formal.
 Whitney (Eric Johnson) informs Lana that he is enlisting in the Marine Corps, and he leaves for basic training the day of the dance.

-Lex tries to initiate an employee buyout, and convinces the employees to mortgage their homes to help provide the financial resources to complete the buyout.
-Lionel learns of Lex's plans and buys the Smallville Savings & Loan, so that he may immediately foreclose on all the property when Lex's employees miss their payments.
+Lex tries to initiate an employee buyout, and convinces the employees to provide the financial resources by mortgaging their homes.
+Lionel learns of Lex's plans and buys the Smallville Savings & Loan, so that he may foreclose on all the property.
 Roger Nixon (Tom O'Brien) tests Clark's abilities by setting off a bomb in his truck, while he is inside.
 Nixon confronts Clark in the Talon coffee shop, but Lex intervenes on Clark's behalf.
 Nixon follows Clark home and overhears a conversation about Clark's ship being in the storm cellar, and that Lex has the missing piece from the ship.
 Nixon goes to the Luthor mansion and steals the octagonal key, and immediately returns to the storm cellar with a video camera.

 Clark, Chloe, and Pete arrive at the dance, and say their goodbyes to Whitney before he leaves for training.
 The weather begins to deteriorate, and a storm picks up, as Lana takes Whitney to the bus stop.
 Jonathan (John Schneider) and Martha (Annette O'Toole) decide to head to the storm cellar to seek cover from the storm, and they discover Nixon just as the octagonal disk activates the ship.
 Nixon attempts to escape with the videotape, and Jonathan chases out into the storm after him.
 The ship levitates off the ground and flies out of the storm cellar.
 Lana says goodbye to Whitney and drives home.
 On her way, storm winds force her off the road, right next to three tornadoes that have touched down.
 The students at the dance are alerted to the tornados that have been sighted, and Clark races off to make sure Lana is all right.
 The three tornadoes merge into one large tornado and move in Lana's direction.
 Clark arrives just as Lana, in the truck, is sucked into the tornado's vortex; Clark speeds into the tornado to rescue her.